-Survey invitation letters were mailed to teachers beginning in February 2012.
+Survey invitation letters were mailed to teachers beginning in February 2018.
 In addition to the incentives described, phone calls and emails to school coordinators were used to encourage non-respondents to complete the questionnaires.
-In May 2012, a final questionnaire invitation mailing was sent to teachers who had not yet completed their questionnaires.
-The teacher response rate was 77 percent.
-The response rate for the school program questionnaires was 83 percent.
-A detailed description of the data collection procedures is included in Appendix D of the Report of the 2012 National Survey of Science and Mathematics Education.
+In May 2018, a final questionnaire invitation mailing was sent to teachers who had not yet completed their questionnaires.
+The teacher response rate was 78 percent.
+The response rate for the school-level questionnaires was 86 percent.
+A detailed description of the data collection procedures is included in Appendix B of the Report of the 2018 NSSME+.

-Outline of Compendium
+Outline of This Compendium

-The remainder of this compendium of tables of the 2012 National Survey of Science and Mathematics Education is organized into four sections.
-Sections Two and Three contain tables from the Science Questionnaire and Mathematics Questionnaire completed by teachers.
-Sections Four and Five consist of tables from the Science Program Questionnaire and the Mathematics Program Questionnaire completed by program representatives at each school.
+The remainder of this compendium of tables of the 2018 NSSME+ is organized into six sections.
+Section Two contains tables from the School Coordinator Questionnaire completed by school coordinators.
+Sections Three and Four contain tables from the Science Program Questionnaire and the Mathematics Program Questionnaire completed by program representatives at each school.
+Sections Five, Six, and Seven consist of tables from the Science Teacher Questionnaire, Mathematics Teacher Questionnaire, and Computer Science Teacher Questionnaire completed by teachers.
 The corresponding questionnaires appear prior to the tables in each section.

 Table numbers correspond to the questionnaire item numbers.
 Results are expressed in terms of percentages or means, with standard errors in parentheses.
 Teachers were classified by grade range according to the information they provided.
-Elementary was defined as grades K-5 plus 6th grade self-contained; middle was defined as 6th grade non-self-contained and grades 7-8; high was defined as grades 9-12.
+Elementary was defined as grades K-5 plus 6^{th} grade self-contained; middle was defined as 6^{th} grade non-self-contained and grades 7-8; high was defined as grades 9-12.
 At the school level, elementary school was defined as any school containing grade K, 1, 2, 3, 4, and/or 5; middle school was defined as any school containing grade 6, 7, and/or 8; and high school was defined as any school containing grade 9, 10, 11, and/or 12.